fasibio/GraphqlDockerProxy/README.md

 Start the docker-compose file.
 The proxy will automatically find the microservice and include it.
-Under http://127.0.0.1:3000/graphql you can now see that swapi has wrapped your graphql microservice Inside this namespace you can make graphql requests.
+Under http://127.0.0.1:3000/graphql you can now see that swapi has wrapped your graphql microservice.

+Inside this namespace you can make graphql requests.
 For example:
 ```